 1. Zone 1a

-Zone 1a, shown in the darkest purple color on our map, covers the northernmost parts of Alaska, including the North Slope Borough.
-With average annual minimum temperatures below -60°F (-51.1°C), this zone have the harshest growing conditions in the state.
-Some cities in this zone are Barrow and Nome.
+Zone 1a, shown in darkest purple on our map, covers the northernmost parts of Alaska, including the North Slope Borough.
+With average annual minimum temperatures below -60°F (-51.1°C), this zone has the harshest growing conditions in the state.
+Cities in Zone 1a include Barrow and Nome.

 2. Zone 1b

-Shown in a dark shade of blue color on our map above, Zone 1b have areas just south of Zone 1a, including parts of the Northwest Arctic Borough.
-This zone have average annual minimum temperatures between -55°F to -50°F (-48.3°C to -45.6°C).
-Kotzebue is a notable city within this zone.
+Zone 1b, shown in dark blue on our map, covers areas just south of Zone 1a, including parts of the Northwest Arctic Borough.
+This zone has average annual minimum temperatures between -55°F to -50°F (-48.3°C to -45.6°C).
+Kotzebue is a notable city in Zone 1b.

 3. Zone 2a

-Zone 2a, shown by a deep blue color, covers a large area of interior Alaska.
+Zone 2a, shown in deep blue on our map, covers a large area of interior Alaska.
 With average annual minimum temperatures ranging from -50°F to -45°F (-45.6°C to -42.8°C), it includes the Fairbanks North Star Borough.
-Fairbanks is example of a key city in this zone.
+Fairbanks is a key city in Zone 2a.

 4. Zone 2b

-The light blue colored areas on our map, Zone 2b extends across central Alaska.
+Zone 2b, shown in light blue on our map, extends across central Alaska.
 This zone experiences average annual minimum temperatures between -45°F to -40°F (-42.8°C to -40°C).
-Eagle is an important town located within this zone.
+Eagle is a notable town in Zone 2b.

 5. Zone 3a

-Zone 3a, shown in a pale blue color on the map, covers parts of western and south-central Alaska.
-With average annual minimum temperatures from -40°F to -35°F (-40°C to -37.2°C), it have areas like the Yukon-Koyukuk Census Area.
-McGrath is a notable settlement in this zone.
+Zone 3a, shown in pale blue on our map, covers parts of western and south-central Alaska.
+With average annual minimum temperatures from -40°F to -35°F (-40°C to -37.2°C), it includes the Yukon-Koyukuk Census Area.
+McGrath is a notable settlement in Zone 3a.

 6. Zone 3b

-Shown by a greenish-blue hue on our map, Zone 3b covers parts of south-central Alaska, including portions of the Matanuska-Susitna Borough.
-This zone have average annual minimum temperatures between -35°F to -30°F (-37.2°C to -34.4°C).
-Palmer city lies within this zone.
+Zone 3b, shown in greenish-blue on our map, covers parts of south-central Alaska, including portions of the Matanuska-Susitna Borough.
+This zone has average annual minimum temperatures between -35°F to -30°F (-37.2°C to -34.4°C).
+Palmer lies within Zone 3b.

 7. Zone 4a

-Shown in a light green color, Zone 4a covers areas around Cook Inlet and parts of the Kenai Peninsula.
-With average annual minimum temperatures from -30°F to -25°F (-34.4°C to -31.7°C), it includes the Anchorage Municipality, and Anchorage is the primary city in this zone.
+Zone 4a, shown in light green on our map, covers areas around Cook Inlet and parts of the Kenai Peninsula, with average annual minimum temperatures from -30°F to -25°F (-34.4°C to -31.7°C).
+Anchorage, Alaska’s largest city, sits in Zone 4a along with the rest of the Anchorage Municipality.

 8. Zone 4b

-The brighter green colored areas on our map, Zone 4b extends across parts of the Matanuska-Susitna Valley and southern coastal areas.
+Zone 4b, shown in brighter green on our map, extends across the Matanuska-Susitna Valley and southern coastal areas.
 This zone experiences average annual minimum temperatures between -25°F to -20°F (-31.7°C to -28.9°C).
-The Mat-Su Valley is example of key region within this zone.
+The Mat-Su Valley is a key region in Zone 4b.

 9. Zone 5a

-Zone 5a, shown in a yellowish-green color, covers parts of the southern coast and some islands.
-With average annual minimum temperatures from -20°F to -15°F (-28.9°C to -26.1°C), it includes areas like the Kenai Peninsula Borough and Seward city.
+Zone 5a, shown in yellowish-green on our map, covers parts of the southern coast and some islands.
+With average annual minimum temperatures from -20°F to -15°F (-28.9°C to -26.1°C), it includes areas like the Kenai Peninsula Borough and the city of Seward.

 10. Zone 5b

-The greenish-yellow colored areas on our map, Zone 5b covers coastal areas in south-central Alaska.
-This zone experiences average annual minimum temperatures between -15°F to -10°F (-26.1°C to -23.3°C) and Homer is a key city located within this zone.
+Zone 5b, shown in greenish-yellow on our map, covers coastal areas in south-central Alaska.
+This zone experiences average annual minimum temperatures between -15°F to -10°F (-26.1°C to -23.3°C).
+Homer is a key city in Zone 5b.

 11. Zone 6a

-Zone 6a, shown in dull yellow color on our map above, covers parts of the southern coast and some islands in the Gulf of Alaska.
-With average annual minimum temperatures from -10°F to -5°F (-23.3°C to -20.6°C), it includes areas like Prince William Sound and Valdez city.
+Zone 6a, shown in dull yellow on our map, covers parts of the southern coast and some islands in the Gulf of Alaska.
+With average annual minimum temperatures from -10°F to -5°F (-23.3°C to -20.6°C), it includes Prince William Sound and the city of Valdez.

 12. Zone 6b

-The yellowish-orange colored areas on our map above, Zone 6b extends across parts of south-central Alaska and some coastal areas.
-This zone have average annual minimum temperatures between -5°F to 0°F (-20.6°C to -17.8°C) and Glennallen is a notable town within this zone.
+Zone 6b, shown in yellowish-orange on our map, extends across parts of south-central Alaska and some coastal areas.
+This zone has average annual minimum temperatures between -5°F to 0°F (-20.6°C to -17.8°C).
+Glennallen is a notable town in Zone 6b.

 13. Zone 7a

-Zone 7a, shown in a reddish-orange color, covers parts of southeastern Alaska, including some of the Inside Passage.
+Zone 7a, shown in reddish-orange on our map, covers parts of southeastern Alaska, including the Inside Passage.
 With average annual minimum temperatures from 0°F to 5°F (-17.8°C to -15°C), it includes areas of the Alaska Panhandle.
-Juneau, the state capital, is located in this zone.
+Juneau, the state capital, sits in Zone 7a.

 14. Zone 7b

-The brighter red hue areas on our map, Zone 7b covers coastal areas of southeastern Alaska.
-This zone experiences average annual minimum temperatures between 5°F to 10°F (-15°C to -12.2°C) and Sitka is a key city in this zone.
+Zone 7b, shown in brighter red on our map, covers coastal areas of southeastern Alaska.
+This zone experiences average annual minimum temperatures between 5°F to 10°F (-15°C to -12.2°C).
+Sitka is a key city in Zone 7b.

 15. Zone 8a

-Zone 8a, shown in a deep red color on our map, covers the southernmost coastal areas of southeastern Alaska.
-With average annual minimum temperatures from 10°F to 15°F (-12.2°C to -9.4°C), it includes parts of the Alexander Archipelago and Ketchikan is an important city in this zone.
+Zone 8a, shown in deep red on our map, covers the southernmost coastal areas of southeastern Alaska.
+With average annual minimum temperatures from 10°F to 15°F (-12.2°C to -9.4°C), it includes parts of the Alexander Archipelago.
+Ketchikan is an important city in Zone 8a.

 16. Zone 8b

-The warmest zone in Alaska, 8b, is shown in the darkest red on the map.
+Zone 8b, the warmest in Alaska, appears in darkest red on our map.
 It covers the extreme southern tip of the Alaska Panhandle.
-This zone experiences average annual minimum temperatures between 15°F to 20°F (-9.4°C to -6.7°C) and Petersburg is a notable town located within this zone.
+This zone experiences average annual minimum temperatures between 15°F to 20°F (-9.4°C to -6.7°C).
+Petersburg is a notable town in Zone 8b.

 Does Alaska have all the USDA zones?

 No, Alaska does not have all the USDA plant hardiness zones.
-Based on the USDA temperature zones map, Alaska have zones 1a to 8b.
-The state’s vast size and geography result in a wide range of climate conditions, but it does not include the warmest USDA zones (9-13) found in more southern parts of the United States.
+Based on the 2023 USDA Plant Hardiness Zone Map, Alaska has zones 1a to 8b.
+The state’s size and geography span a wide range of climate conditions, but it does not include the warmest USDA zones (9-13) found in more southern parts of the United States.